-The Stockholders Agreement also provided that, so long as the Sponsor beneficially owned at least 5,481,441 shares of common stock, the Sponsor had the right, but not the obligation, to nominate for election to the Board at every meeting of the stockholders of the Company at which directors are elected, one individual less the number of Sponsor Directors then serving on the Board and whose terms in office are not expiring at such meeting.
-Stephen A. Vogel was nominated by the Sponsor as the initial Sponsor Director.
+So long as the Sponsor beneficially owns at least 5,481,441 shares of common stock, the Sponsor will have the right, but not the obligation, to nominate for election to the Board at every meeting of the stockholders of the Company at which directors are elected, one individual less the number of Sponsor Directors then serving on the Board and whose terms in office are not expiring at such meeting.
+Stephen Vogel was nominated by the Sponsor as the initial Sponsor Director.